cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture1B.md

 review thermodynamic concepts that will prove necessary for studying statistical mechanics.

+## Goals for today's lecture
+- How do we describe thermodynamic systems?
+- What is the difference between a state variable and a path-dependent variable?
+What are some examples?
+- What are natural variables?
+- What is equilibrium?
+- Given a set of natural variables, how do I define a new thermodynamic potential?

 ## Description of the system

 Let's start with definitions: